NYULibraries/dlts-enm-tct-backend/documentation/docs/api/sources.md

 Field          | Type    | Description
 -------------  | ------- | -----------
-id             | Integer | Internal id and primary identifier for each epub. title          | String  | Title of the Epub author         | String  | Author of the Epub publisher      | String  | Publisher of the epub.
-Note that this information is extracted from the text itself, and may not be exact string matches across epubs for any given publisher (as you can see in the example above, which has three different ways of referring to NYU Press) isbn           | String  | ISBN number for the book.
-Note that this is extracted from the epub filename, not extracted from any metadata from the book itself.
+id             | Integer | Internal id and primary identifier for each EPUB title          | String  | Title of the EPUB author         | String  | Author of the EPUB publisher      | String  | Publisher of the EPUB.
+Note that this information is extracted from the text itself, and may not be exact string matches across EPUBs for any given publisher (as you can see in the example above, which has three different ways of referring to NYU Press) isbn           | String  | ISBN number for the book.
+Note that this is extracted from the EPUB filename, not extracted from any metadata from the book itself.
 Be aware of this limitation in future ingests

 ---

-## Epub Detail
+## EPUB Detail

-Lists all Pages in a given Epub.
+Lists all Pages in a given EPUB.

 ```
 /api/epub/document/DOCUMENT_ID/